-“150 Years of Indian History in Cambridge” is a walking tour that explores the last century and a half of Indian history through the stories of Indian students at the University of Cambridge.
-As it takes participants through Cambridge’s historic city centre, the tour examines the experiences of little-known early Indian students at the University, as well as the trajectories of those who went on to play central roles in South Asian politics and culture — Jawaharlal Nehru, Aurobindo Ghose, Sarojini Naidu, and Muhammad Iqbal, among others.
+“150 Years of Indian History in Cambridge” is the outreach project I developed as a PhD student at the University of Cambridge.
+It is a walking tour that explores the last century and a half of Indian history through the stories of Indian students at the University of Cambridge.
+As it takes participants through Cambridge’s historic city centre, the tour examines the experiences of little-known early Indian students at the University, as well as the trajectories of those who went on to play central roles in South Asian politics, society, and culture — Jawaharlal Nehru, Aurobindo Ghose, Sarojini Naidu, and Muhammad Iqbal, among others.

-As an offshoot of my research for the project, in 2015 I wrote a piece on the unique history of Indian student admissions at Downing College, my college in Cambridge.
-In 2017 the college archivist, Jenny Ulph, curated a temporary exhibition based on the article at Downing’s Maitland Robinson Library.
+As an offshoot of my research for the walking tour, in 2015 I wrote a piece on the unique history of Indian student admissions at Downing College, which happens to be my college in Cambridge.
+In 2017 the college archivist, Jenny Ulph, curated a temporary exhibition based on my research at Downing’s Maitland Robinson Library.

 For my writing for a general audience, please see my Publications.